(Updated 11/30/24)

 3. Credit Inquiries

-- Hard Inquiries: These occur when you apply for credit (such as a loan or credit card).
-Too many hard inquiries can temporarily lower your credit score.
+- Hard Inquiries: These occur when you apply for new credit (e.g., loans or credit cards).
+Multiple hard inquiries in a short time can slightly lower your credit score.

-- Soft Inquiries: These occur when you check your own credit or when companies review your credit for pre-approval offers.
-Soft inquiries do not affect your credit score.
+- Soft Inquiries: These happen when you check your own credit or when companies review your profile for pre-approved offers.
+Soft inquiries don’t affect your credit score.

 4. Public Records